Free Things To Do In NJ: You’ll Never Guess What’s On Our List

 Get a nautical view

 Did you know you can take in some fantastic views from several free lighthouses in NJ?
-Climb to the top of the Twin Lights Historic Site in Highlands for a self-guided tour or see a fourth-order Fresnel lens at the Sea Girt Lighthouse.
-Sneak in some exercise at “Old Barney,” known as the Barnegat Lighthouse, as you make your way up the 217-step lighthouse and are rewarded with sweeping ocean views.
+The museum, grounds, and outer buildings are free year-round at the Twin Lights Historic Site in Highlands (there are tower climbing fees from Memorial Day to October 31), or see a fourth-order Fresnel lens at the Sea Girt Lighthouse.
+Sneak in some exercise at “Old Barney,” known as the Barnegat Lighthouse, as you make your way up the 217-step lighthouse and are rewarded with sweeping ocean views (there is a fee from Memorial Day to Labor Day).

 Visit a national park with your fourth grader for free

 Do you have a fourth grader?
 If you do, they can visit National Parks for free in the United States.
 Through Every Kid Outdoors, a national-funded government initiative, your fourth grader and their guests can get a free pass to explore all of America’s federal lands and waters spanning millions of acres.
-In New Jersey, they can visit Edwin B. Forsythe National Wildlife Rescue and Thomas Edison National Historical Park, all for free.
+In New Jersey, they can visit the New Jersey Pinelands National Reserve and Thomas Edison National Historical Park, all for free.

 See the stars